Photo credit: Junaid Khan

 Alice is a non-Indigenous Ph.D. student at the University of Guelph co-supervised by Dr. Jesse Popp and Dr. Andrew Young.
 Her research documents flower fly larval diversity and ecology in the eastern regions of Turtle Island.
 Her work aims to produce field guides for community science projects and develop low cost flower fly larvae options for aphid control in remote greenhouses.
 Beyond flower flies, Alice has a background in restoration ecology and environmental science.
 She hopes to support community environmental programs and facilitate capacity building.

-Katherine (She/They), MSc Student
+Katherine norman (She/They), MSc Student

 Assessing emerald ash borer impact on black ash stands